cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Instance got rescheduled!

-Cirrus CI is trying to be as efficient as possible and heavily uses [preemptible VMs](https://cloud.google.com/preemptible-vms/) to run majority of workloads.
+Cirrus CI is trying to be as efficient as possible and heavily uses [spot VMs](https://cloud.google.com/compute/docs/instances/spot) to run majority of workloads.
 It allows to drastically lower Cirrus CI's infrastructure bill and allows to provide [the best pricing model with per-second billing](pricing.md) and [very generous limits for OSS projects](#are-there-any-limits), but it comes with a rare edge case...

-Preemptible VMs can be preempted which will require rescheduling and automatically restart tasks that were executing on these VMs.
+Spot VMs can be preempted which will require rescheduling and automatically restart tasks that were executing on these VMs.
 This is a rare event since autoscaler is constantly rotating instances but preemption still happens occasionally.
 All automatic re-runs and [stateful](guide/writing-tasks.md#stateful-tasks) tasks using [compute credits](pricing.md#compute-credits) are always executed on regular VMs.